 The table below sets our key policy publications relating to the cap and floor regime.
-We have also highlighted (X) which section(s) of this handbook they relate to.
+We have also highlighted which section(s) of this handbook they relate to.
+All electricity interconnectors-related publications can be found on the Interconnectors webpage.

-Publication4 Published Section 1 2 3 4 5 Electricity Interconnector Policy January 2010 Χ Open Letter on next steps from Ofgem's consultation on electricity interconnector policy September 2010 Χ Cap and floor regime for regulation of project NEMO and future subsea interconnectors June 2011 X Preliminary conclusions on the regulatory regime for project NEMO and future subsea electricity interconnector investment egime for project NEMO and future subsea December 2011 Cap and Floor Regime for Regulated Electricity Interconnector Investment for application to project NEMO city Interconnector Investment for March 2013 Offshore electricity transmission and interconnector policy: minded-to position on interest during construction (IDC) ector policy: minded-to position on October 2013 X Cap and Floor Regime for application to project NEMO: Impact Assessment December 2013 X The regulation of future electricity interconnection: Proposal to roll out a cap and floor regime to near-term projects onnection: Proposal to roll out a cap May 2014 X Decision to roll out a cap and floor regime to near-term electricity interconnectors Alloust 71114 X Decision on cap and floor project eligibility October 2014 X Decision on the cap and floor regime for the GB-Belgium interconnector project Nemo December 2014 Х Initial Project Assessment for the NSN interconnector to Norway December 2014 X
+Publication 7 Published Related sections Electricity Interconnector Policy January 2010 Section 1 Open Letter on next steps from Ofgem's consultation on electricity interconnector policy September 2010 Section 1 Cap and floor regime for regulation of project NEMO and future subsea interconnectors June 2011 Section 1 Preliminary conclusions on the regulatory regime for project NEMO and future subsea electricity interconnector investment December 2011 Section 1 Cap and floor Regime for Regulated Electricity Interconnector Investment for application to project NEMO March 2013 Section 1 Offshore electricity transmission and interconnector policy: minded-to position on interest during construction (IDC) October 2013 Sections 1 and 5 Cap and floor Regime for application to project NEMO: Impact Assessment December 2013 Sections 1 and 5 The regulation of future electricity interconnection: Proposal to roll out a cap and floor regime to near-term projects May 2014 Sections 1, 3 and 5 Decision to roll out a cap and floor regime to near-term electricity interconnectors August 2014 Sections 1 and 5 Final decision on ElecLink Limited's request for an exemption under Article 17 of Regulation (EC) 714/2009 for a Great Britain-France electricity interconnector September 2014 Section 1 Decision on cap and floor project eligibility October 2014 Section 1 Decision on the cap and floor regime for the GB-Belgium interconnector project Nemo December 2014 Section 1

-$^{^4}$ The certification processes for Nemo Link Limited and IFA2 have been completed under the older framework.
+7 The certification processes for Nemo Link Limited and IFA2 have been completed under the old framework.
 New certification processes will be subject to the framework explained in our March 2017 publication.